 - Professional organizations: Opportunity to network and expand your network with individuals who share a common interest

 Professional development is the cornerstone to personal growth.
 If you are thinking about making a career change or are striving to grow in your current position, self development is always a good idea.

 The University of Michigan supports staff development in many different ways:

 - Read about the University of Michigan Staff Development Philosophy

-- Career and Professional Development Programs
+- Professional and Career Development courses

 - Interested in taking some college-level classes?
 Learn how the university's tuition support program can aid your professional development